-The studies led by Drs.
-Annemieke Kavelaars (@akavel) and Cobi J. Heijnen (@CobiHeijnen) aim to understand the neurotoxic mechanisms underlying cancer treatment induced cognitive impairment, neuropathic pain, and accelerated aging with the aim to identify novel curative and preventive interventions.
+The studies led by Annemieke Kavelaars (@akavel) and Cobi J. Heijnen (@CobiHeijnen) aim to understand the neurotoxic mechanisms underlying cancer treatment induced cognitive impairment, neuropathic pain and accelerated aging with the aim to identify novel curative and preventive interventions.

-We also aim at understanding the contribution of non-neuronal cells to onset and resolution of pain and cognitive deficits and the potential of mesenchymal stem cell based intervention to promote resolution.
+We also aim to understand the contribution of the immune system to the onset and resolution of pain and cognitive deficits.
+Another focus of research is the potential of mesenchymal stem cell based interventions including exosomes and isolated mitochondria to promote resolution of neurotoxicities.

 Mesenchymal stem cells to treat chemobrain